 In Florida, you may be able to recover damages even if you are partially responsible for your injury.
 However, your recovery may be reduced based on your percentage of fault.

 Many personal injury cases are settled outside of court.
 Whether or not a case settles depends on a number of factors, including the severity of your injury, the specific insurance company involved, and the experience level of your attorney.
 In order to give yourself the best possible chance of a successful settlement, contact one of our experienced personal injury attorneys today.

-Contact an experienced Florida personal injury lawyer today for a free consultation
+Contact an experienced Florida personal injury lawyer today for a free case review

 At GED Lawyers, LLP, we are here for you.
 With 5 offices across Florida, we help injured victims recover the compensation they need.
-If you’ve suffered an injury, please call us immediately at 561-995-1966 or use our online contact form to set up a free consultation.
+If you’ve suffered an injury, please call us immediately at 561-995-1966 or use our online contact form to set up a free case review.